mckinsey/vizro/vizro-core/docs/pages/tutorials/explore_components.md

 For future dashboard creations, you can explore more about the available dashboard `components` by going through the [user guide](../user_guides/components.md).
-To gain more in-depth knowledge about the usage and configuration details of `controls`, check out the user guides dedicated to [Filters](../user_guides/filters.md) or [Parameters](../user_guides/parameters.md).
+To gain more in-depth knowledge about the usage and configuration details of `controls`, check out the user guides dedicated to [Filters](../user_guides/filters.md), [Parameters](../user_guides/parameters.md) and [Selectors](../user_guides/selectors.md).
 This guide will provide you with valuable insights on utilizing and customizing controls for interactive functionality in your dashboards.

 Vizro doesn't end here, and we only covered the key features, but there is still much more to explore!
 You can learn: